xlts-dev/angularjs-angular-hybrid-angular-cli/README.md

-# AngularJS/Angular Material Hybrid Demo
+# XLTS for AngularJS/Angular Hybrid Angular CLI Demo

 This was started on [StackBlitz](https://stackblitz.com/edit/angularjs-material-ngupgradelite-demo), based on a demo by [George Kalpakas](https://github.com/gkalpak), but using Angular Upgrade can be